Generic name: rifabutin [ rif-a-BUE-tin ]

 Proper use of rifabutin

 Rifabutin may be taken on an empty stomach (either 1 hour before or 2 hours after a meal).
 However, if rifabutin upsets your stomach, you may want to take it with food.

 If you cannot swallow the capsule, you may open it and the contents of the capsules may be mixed with applesauce.
 Be sure to take all the food to get the full dose of medicine.

-To help prevent MAC disease, it is very important that you keep taking rifabutin for the full time of treatment.
+To help prevent MAC disease, it is very important that you keep using rifabutin for the full time of treatment.
 You may have to take it every day for many months.
 It is important that you do not miss any doses.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.